jogaudard/fluxible/README.md

-For a quick overview of how the package works, you can look at [the poster](https://github.com/Plant-Functional-Trait-Course/fluxible/blob/main/dissemination/poster_EGU24_jgaudard.pdf) that was presented at the European Geoscience Union Annual Meeting 2024.
+For a quick overview of how the package works, you can look at [the poster](https://github.com/Plant-Functional-Trait-Course/fluxible/blob/main/dissemination/poster_EGU24_jgaudard.pdf) that was presented at the European Geosciences Union Annual Meeting 2024.

 ## Installation